 Key outcomes

-- Launch of Responsible Pet Owners SW WA Facebook group
+• Over 350 members of the Responsible Pet Owners SW WA Facebook group.

 Pet cats and dogs bring many benefits to owners, instantly boosting our mood and providing an endless source of entertainment.
 Unfortunately, our pets can injure or kill endangered wildlife when allowed to roam or left in the yard at night.